joisig/joisig.com/_posts/2020-01-16-the-spiderweb-entrepreneur.md

 # **Upgrade #1: Ray**

 As soon as you can afford it, it’s worth upgrading to a _Ray_: You’re still at the center of your business, but you’ve got yourself a virtual assistant (VA) helping you with various rote tasks, which leaves you more time to focus on more impactful tasks.
-Your VA is the first “spoke” in the next model after this, which is _Hub and Spoke_.

 <img src="/media/spiderweb-ray.png" style="max-height: 35em;" alt="Dot and ray representing you and your virtual assistant, and circle representing your business"/>

 Having a virtual assistant is especially useful as soon as you start various repetitive sales and/or marketing activities or as soon as you need to provide customer support.
 Over time, you can train your VA to take over a lot of tasks that you initially perform yourself.

+## Delegating to your VA

-Delegating tasks to your VA is something you should think of as an ongoing, bit-by-bit task, not something you can do all at once.
+Delegating tasks to your VA is something you should think of as a continuous task you chip away at every week, not something you can do all at once.
 As an example, you might have a progression like this for a task to work through inbound freemium leads for your business:

 1. **Do it all yourself**: Trigger a job to gather all inbound leads for a given period, then manually (yourself) go through each of the leads and decide how to handle.
 2. **Do it yourself plus automation**: Still working the leads yourself, automate or semi-automate some parts of how they are handled, e.g. make it a one-click thing to handle a particular type of lead in a particular way, sending them a certain type of welcome email for example.